Smoosh-painted pumpkin art for toddlers: experimenting with colour, texture and colour-mixing and a fun paint technique too!

 I can’t believe October is coming to an end already!
-We still have so much Hallowe’en crafting to do!
-We were smooshing pumpkins today, using the same paint smooshing technique that we used for our Fall Collages.
+I still have so many halloween craft ideas that we haven’t gotten around to doing!
+Today, we were smooshing pumpkins today, using the same paint smooshing technique that we used to make our Fall Collages.

 How do you make a “smoosh painting”?